"I feel strong, I'm not as fragile and breakable as I used to feel!"

 2. Everyone in the gym has their own path.
 So spend your time focusing on yourself.
 That guy doing a half rep might be ill-informed or coming from a hip replacement procedure so be humble and do your thing.

 3. Eat nutritious food.
 Once you get your head around macros and get used to it, start thinking of micronutrients.
 McDonald’s carbs are not the same as whole food carbs.

 4. I’m vegan and have achieved these results with this diet.
 Does it matter?
 Not really.
 Why am I mentioning this?
-I have been to professional nutritionists and one of them (an expensive fellow who would only take people form the 1%) said that if I didn’t eat meat I wouldn’t produce testosterone and would became a feminized impotent man.
+I have been to professional nutritionists and one of them (an expensive fellow who would only take people from the 1%) said that if I didn’t eat meat I wouldn’t produce testosterone and would become a feminized impotent man.

 He was happy to take my money though, so good for him!
-So to all you vegans out there, if my progress isn’t the proof that plants also have protein, nothing will.
-Also, I didn’t grow boobs or became impotent so go eat your veggies and hit the gym!
+So to all you vegans out there, if my progress isn’t proof that plants also have protein, nothing will be.
+Also, I didn’t grow boobs or become impotent so go eat your veggies and hit the gym!
 I do drink a lot of vegan protein shakes to keep my carbs quota in check, so you’ll need a couple of those a day for sure.

 5. Recently I’ve done 4 weeks of cutting to get back to 10-11% body fat.
 Much respect for everyone who has to cut for months on end.

 That is all!
 If you are reading this and have been told you are a hard gainer, fear not.
 Bigger Leaner Stronger is here to help.